A Fibrational Tale of Operational Logical Relations: Pure, Effectful and Differential: The fibration of differential relations

-We now extend this construction to 1- and 2-arrows.
+We now extend the construction of the fibration of differential relations to 1- and 2-arrows.
 To do so, we work with bifibrations whose bases have finite products.
-These assumptions are not specific to our differential setting.
-Indeed, beside the differential flavour, our construction turns fibrations of (unary) predicates into fibrations of (ternary) relations, viewed as predicates over a product.
+This restriction to bifibration is not specific to our differential setting.
+Indeed, besides the differential flavour, our construction turns fibrations of (unary) predicates into fibrations of (ternary) relations, viewed as predicates over a product.
 Then, in order to accordingly transform 1-arrows, we need these assumptions to avoid requiring 1-arrows to preserve products in the base, which is a quite strong condition, especially for monads.